-Now finishing up dental school in south Florida, I hope to move forward immediately with my chosen specialty, Orthodontics, by being accepted to a residency program in this area.
+Now finishing up dental school in South Florida, I hope to move forward immediately with my chosen specialty, Orthodontics, by being accepted to a residency program in this area.
 While I was born and raised in Miami, my parents are Argentine, and Spanish is their first language, which they passed on to me.
-I could not be more pleased to be a native speaker of this language because of the opportunities it will afford me to contribute to efforts to help the underserved in the Spanish-speaking community of south Florida.
-My great love for diversity further enhanced my experience studying abroad as an undergraduate student, spending six months in Milan, Italy.
+I could not be more pleased to be a native speaker of this language because of the opportunities it will afford me to contribute to efforts to help the underserved in the Spanish-speaking community of South Florida.
+My great love for diversity was further enhanced by my experience studying abroad as an undergraduate student, spending six months in Milan, Italy.

-Becoming an Orthodontist represents the fulfillment of a childhood passion concerning my ortho procedures beginning at 8.
+Becoming an Orthodontist represents fulfilling a childhood passion concerning my ortho procedures beginning at 8.
 I was hungry to see and understand what was happening to me, inciting a burning curiosity about Orthodontics that has mushroomed ever since.
 I had a massive diastema and severely protruded maxillary teeth, which resulted in my wearing headgear for two years.
 Although many people laughed at or felt sorry for me, I saw it as something positive and relished my craniofacial anatomy reconstruction.

 I keenly look forward to many decades of service on the cutting edge of Orthodontics, helping push boundaries in various areas, from technological advancement to greater inclusivity along racial, class, and linguistic lines.
-At some point, I look forward to opening my practice, where I hope to devote myself to helping underserved populations in my community to the extent to which it is possible.
+At some point, I look forward to opening my practice, where I hope to devote myself to helping underserved populations in my community to the extent possible.
 I also hope to serve as an inspiring role model as a sponsor of local youth groups.

 Concerning research, I am especially fascinated by the adjunctive use of orthodontics alongside general dentistry.
 I read widely in pre-prosthetic orthodontics and cosmetic dentistry, even in my free time.

-I thank you for considering my application.
+Thank you for considering my application.